WilvanBil/WilvanBil/_posts/2025-02-27-event-sourcing-personal-point-of-view-projection.markdown

 My first real experience with event sourcing came on my current project.
 Before that, I was used to simple state-based modeling.
 CRUD operations, a repository that handled reads and writes, and if we needed history, we had an audit table—but that wasn't event sourcing.

 I had received training on **Event Sourcing, Domain-Driven Design, and Event Storming**, but it never fully clicked.
 Concepts like **aggregates, event streams, and projections** sounded abstract.
-It wasn’t until I actually worked with **Marten** for event storage and **MassTransit** for handling integration events that I began to understand.
+It wasn’t until I actually worked on a project level with **Marten** for event storage and **MassTransit** for handling integration events that I began to understand.
 That’s when I truly saw the **importance of immutability and proper event handling.**

 ---

 ## Just Another Event Sourcing Blog?

-Earlier this year, I noticed something in the code I was reviewing. **I saw event sourcing misused in code.** A flow replayed events in the wrong order, breaking the logic.
+Earlier this year, I noticed something in the code I was reviewing. **I saw event sourcing misused in code.** A flow replayed events in the wrong order, breaking the logic and obscuring the truth.

 It also made me reflect on **real-life events**—how they shape us, how we wish we could change them, and how, in the end, we can’t.
 But what we *can* change is our **perspective**.
 This is not a blog on how to setup Event Sourcing.
 There are plenty of those out there.
-This blog is about linking the concepts to real life events.
+This blog is a bit more personal about linking the concepts to real life events.

 ## Modeling Life as an Event Stream